Book Writing Strategies: 10 Book Writing Tactics that End in Failure

 And here’s a hint: any time you’re saying you can’t write your book until, you’re procrastinating.
 And reading inspiring books is one of the best ways to procrastinate.

-The flip side, of course, is just as bad: Avoiding all books so that they don’t mess with your writing style or get you distracted.
-But this is just another form of procrastination and just stalls people out.
+The flip side, of course, is just as bad: avoiding all books so that they don’t mess with your writing style or distract you.
+But this is just another form of procrastination and stalls people out.
 You end up not reading and not writing and worse, not growing as a writer.

 Reading is good!
 But reading alone won’t write your book for you!